CityOfZion/neon-js/source/utility.rst

 The utilities module is exposed as::

-  import Neon from 'neon-js' Neon.u.reverseHex(hexstring)
+  import Neon from '@cityofzion/neon-js' Neon.u.reverseHex(hexstring)

-  import { u } from 'neon-js'
+  import { u } from '@cityofzion/neon-js'
   u.reverseHex(hexstring)

 The utility module contains: